alexjp7/Arc-Uploader/README.md

-# Arc-Uploader
+# ArcDPS Uploader
-Upload tool for gathering daily logs for ArcDPS log files.
+This repo is a quick and easy tool for collating your latest Gw2 encounters and automatically submit them for upload.